 As part of efforts to protect the ocean, most water sports are banned.
 This isn’t a spot to come for jet skiing or fishing, but it does have almost two dozen PADI dive facilities.

-Aside from snorkeling and diving, you can also walk on the many narrow trails that lace the dense jungle interiors of the islands.
+Aside from snorkelling and diving, you can also walk on the many narrow trails that lace the dense jungle interiors of the islands.
 You’re likely to spot plenty of wildlife — brightly feathered birds dart from tree to tree, man-sized monitor lizards slink along the ground and long-limbed macaques and langurs frolic through the canopy.
 Arachnophobes beware, however.
 Several species of spiders live in the jungle, some with a leg span bigger than your outspread hand.

 Best time to visit the Perhentian Islands